Khongchai/modular_customizable_dropdown/readme.md

 Read further for further details on customizing the dropdown.

-_For a thorough example, see the main.dart file in the example folder or clone this repo and run the file._
+_For a thorough example, see the main.dart file in the example folder or clone this package's repo and run the file._

 ## Customizing the dropdown